 dialog or clicked Redetect All

 , taghycardia will re-detect all tracks in the folder taking no account of their existing tags.
 Use this feature if you believe that the existing tags in all or some tracks of a folder are wrong, e.g., as a result of rewriting the tags accidentally.

-enabled (in the Settings dialog), the program is capable to detect "official" compilations - folders with tracks having uniform Album name, but differing Artist names.
+enabled (in the Settings dialog), the program is also capable to detect "official" compilations - folders with tracks having uniform Album name, but differing Artist names.

 The processing is defined by the program's settings.
-If folder renaming is enabled, taghycardia will check whether the compilations folder names adhere to the standard: "%Artist% - %Album% (%Year%)", where %Artist% is defined in the Compilations setup dialog (usually, "Various", "VA" or whatever you prefer).
+If folder renaming is enabled, taghycardia will check whether the compilations folder names adhere to the "%Artist% - %Album% (%Year%)" fixed pattern, where %Artist% is defined in the Settings/Official Compilations dialog (usually, "Various", "VA" or whatever you prefer).
 If a folder has been wrongly detected as a compilation, the NOT compilation

 The log explained

 Now that the program has finished scanning your folders, the next step is to review the scan log.